Aggre7/Sparrow-x/README.md

 - 🔹 Using Spring AMQP on top of Rabbitmq for Event Driven Architecture between our microservices.
 - 🔹 Using gRPC for internal communication between our microservices.
 - 🔹 Using CQRS implementation with a Mediator library.
+- 🔹 Using Spring AI for GraphRAG, enabling hybrid retrieval (graph traversals + vector search) and natural language queries over the social graph --> Supporting multi-hop GraphRAG queries, where the system can traverse multiple edges (e.g., User → Follows → User → Tweets → Hashtags) to generate richer, context-aware answers and recommendations.
 - 🔹 Using Spring Data JPA for data persistence and ORM in write side with Postgres.
 - 🔹 Using Spring Data Cassandra for data persistence and ORM in read side with CassandraDB.
 - 🔹 Using Spring Data Neo4j for graph-based queries, social graph traversal, and recommendation logic.